trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 #### Also Known As
 The `alsoKnownAs` property in the root of the DID document MAY contain any non-`did:webs` DID that has the same AID, see [[ref: AID controlled identifier]].
-See the [[ref: Authorized Identifier]]s section for information on how an AID anchors the `alsoKnownAs` identifiers to their [[ref: KERI event stream]].
+See the [[ref: designated aliases]] section for information on how an AID anchors the `alsoKnownAs` identifiers to their [[ref: KERI event stream]].

 It is anticipated that implementations of this DID method will serve the `did:webs` and corresponding `did:web` as an `alsoKnownAs` identifier.
 Likewise, any implementation of `did:webs` will provide the corresponding `did:keri` as an `alsoKnownAs` identifier.
-Finally, the same `did:webs` may be served under multiple domains at the same time but will only be considered [[ref: Authorized Identifier]]s if they are listed in the `equivalentId` DID document metadata property.
+Finally, the same `did:webs` may be served under multiple domains at the same time but will only be verifiable if they are listed in the `equivalentId` DID document metadata property.

 For each [[ref: AID controlled identifier]] DID defined above an entry in the `alsoKnownAs` array in the DID document should be created.
 For the DID